fogus/spiel/pyramidenspiel/gorgias/README.markdown

 Debating
 --------

- * secretly align the arguments in your statement and retort
- * reveal
+Before a debate begins the players place a sheild between their play areas and secretly arrange their arguments in a row of five.
+Once arranged the players reveal their layouts and calculate the argument resolutions.

  * calculate argument resolution
  * set aside pyramids of won colors